Shukra-Niti: Relevance

 Though the book has centuries of history attached to it, the contents of it are still relevant in current-day politics, especially in the Indian context.
 Shukracharya lays out the virtues and qualities required in the king and crown prince, which would make a liberal and democratic leader.
 Most of the verses of chapter I and II are considered relevant in current day administrations of any democratic state in the world.
 For example, in chapter 2, the codebook states that the king should not take any policy decisions unilaterally without consulting his council of ministers, and that a ruler who arbitrarily makes decisions will be alienated from his kingdom and his people.
 Similarly, the Shukranīti places people as the ultimate source of a king's power.
 In chapter-I, it states that the ruler a servant of the people.
 One of the most discussed topics relevant to current times is the stress given on Karma.
-Shukracharya states that one becomes Brahmana, Kshatriya, Vaishya or Shudra based on fundamental concepts like ones character (Guna) and deeds (Karma).
 The book further advises the king to appoint his subordinates in any post irrespective of his jāti.